amir-arad/resha/README.md

  - open `http://localhost:8080/` to run live browser tests that will update while you change the source code

  or:
   - run `npm start:dev` to run a develompent server
   - open `http://localhost:8080/` to run live browser game that will update while you change the source code
   - open `http://localhost:8080/test` to run live browser tests that will update while you change the source code

- or:
+ how to build and run for production:
+  - run `npm run build` to build a production client

- - run `npm start` to run a production server
+  - run `npm start` to run a production server. in some systems you'll need to `sudo` this command.
-  - open `http://localhost:8080/` to run browser game
+  - open `http://localhost/` to run browser game